 Can I see monkeys in Minoh Park?

 Yes!
 Minoh Park is home to a troop of Japanese macaques that roam freely.
 They're wild animals, so sightings aren’t guaranteed — but they’re often spotted along the trail, especially in the mornings.
-(And don’t worry — we’ll go over how to safely observe them.
+(And don’t worry — we’ll go over how to safely observe them).

 What is there to do at Minoh Park besides seeing the waterfall?

 A lot more than most people expect!
 The park is home to wild monkeys (yes, really), seasonal flowers, scenic bridges, and the famous deep-fried maple leaf snack called momiji tempura.
-The peaceful forest trail is lined with shrines, tea houses, and insect museum and great photo spots — especially in autumn.
+The peaceful forest trail is lined with shrines, tea houses, an insect museum and great photo spots — especially in autumn.